 - 5 Fingers.
 It's a great idea and I will be one of the leaders in implementing it. - 4 Fingers.
 I think it's a good idea/decision and will work for it. - 3 Fingers.
-I'm not in total agreement but feel comfortable to let this decision or a proposal pass without further discussion. - 2 Fingers.
-I am more comfortable with the proposal but would like to discuss some minor issues. - 1 Finger.
-I still need to discuss certain issues and suggest changes that should be made. - Fist.
+I trust the larger group to make a good decision. - 2 Fingers.
+I am somewhat comfortable with the proposal but would like to discuss some minor issues. - 1 Finger.
 A no vote a way to block consensus.
 I need to talk more on the proposal and require changes for it to pass.

-If anyone holds up fewer than three fingers, they should be given the opportunity to state their objections and the team should address their concerns.
-Teams continue the Fist-to-Five process until they achieve consensus (a minimum of three fingers or higher) or determine they must move on to the next issue.
+If anyone holds up fewer than three fingers, they should be given the opportunity to state their concerns and possible amendments.
+Teams continue the One-to-Five process until they achieve consensus (a minimum of three fingers or higher) or determine they must move on to the next issue.